Training-Free Label Space Alignment for Universal Domain Adaptation: Methodology

 \subsection{Synonym Label Alignment}

 In this subsection, we introduce a method for generating raw labels and eliminating synonyms.
 To acquire the discovered labels, we employ a generative VLM to generate labels for unknown target images.
-Furthermore, we use WordNet~\citep{miller1990introduction} to remove semantically ambiguous labels (i.e., synonyms) from the discovered labels, ensuring their alignment with the source label space, as illustrated in Fig.~\ref{fig:filtering}(a).
+Furthermore, we use WordNet~\citep{miller1990introduction} to remove semantically ambiguous labels (i.e., synonyms) from the discovered labels, ensuring their alignment with the source label space, as illustrated in Fig.~\ref{fig:filtering}a.

-\textbf{Discovering labels on unlabeled target images.} To ensure reliable labels for the input images, we query each target sample $x^t_i$ using the BLIP-VQA model~\citep{li2022blip,li2023blip}.
-Specifically, we utilize $k=5$ prompts that are semantically equivalent yet lexically diverse, as presented in Table ~\ref{tab:prompts}.
-The design of these prompts is informed by the principles of prompt engineering in CLIP~\citep{radford2021learning}, employing multiple textual variants to reduce prompt sensitivity.
+{\textbf{Discovering Labels on Unlabeled Target Images.}} To ensure reliable labels for the input images, we query each target sample $x^t_i$ using the BLIP-VQA model~\citep{li2022blip,li2023blip}.
+Specifically, we utilize $k=5$ prompts that are semantically equivalent yet lexically diverse, as presented in Tab.~\ref{tab:prompts}.
+The design of these prompts is inspired by the principles of prompt engineering in CLIP~\citep{radford2021learning}, employing multiple textual variants to reduce prompt sensitivity.
 Consider prompts like ``What is the exact name of the object in the painting?’’ and ``Identify the object in this photo with its exact name,’’ which share identical semantics but vary in phrasing.
-If the model’s response was overly specific (e.g., detailing a color) or did not correspond to a single valid label, we omitted it from subsequent majority voting.
-We determined the final discovered label by applying majority voting across $k$ responses.
-Although a comprehensive ablation study across different $k$ values was not performed, preliminary observations suggested that $k=5$ struck a balance between computational efficiency and stability; hence, we consistently employed this setting throughout our experiments.
+The final label was determined via majority voting over $k$ responses.
+Responses that are overly specific (e.g., specifying a color) or do not correspond to a single valid label are filtered out using a rule-based algorithm.
+Although a comprehensive sensitivity analysis across different $k$ values was not performed, preliminary observations suggested that $k=5$ struck a balance between computational efficiency and stability; hence, we consistently employed this setting throughout our experiments.

-\textbf{Synonym label alignment using WordNet.} WordNet~\citep{miller1990introduction} is a widely utilized lexical database that provides taxonomic relationships among words.
+{\textbf{Synonym Label Alignment using WordNet.}} WordNet~\citep{miller1990introduction} is a widely utilized lexical database that provides taxonomic relationships among words.
 Path-based similarity measures are computed by assessing the distances between two synsets within the hierarchy.
-Previous studies have applied WordNet to visual recognition~\citep{ge2023improving} to explore parent--child relationships between labels.
-Additionally, WordNet can discern different lexical forms of a word, aiding in identifying synonymous relationships.
 Consequently, we employed WordNet as an essential filtering step to eliminate noisy labels in $R$.